 - Make compliance auditing much simpler since every transaction is recorded and is immutable

 - Greatly enhance the way assets and goods are tracked

 What to expect in near future?

 Long term, as more and more businesses adopt the technology, it will become as normal for business users as today Facebook is for teenagers.
-2020’s will for Internet of Assets be what 1990’s were for Internet of Information.
+2020’s will for the Internet of Assets be what the 1990s were for the Internet of Information.